The Top 6 Alternative Firmwares for Your Router

 This may come as a surprise, but your router has an operating system and software running on it.
 This is known as firmware, software designed for specific hardware.

 And just like the operating system on your computer, you can change the software running on your router.
 Custom router firmware can be installed that delivers extra features not previously available on the device.
 This could be anything from running a paid hotspot to connecting via your VPN.

 Keep reading to learn more about router software and discover what is the best router firmware.

-Why Use Alternative Firmware?
+Why Use Custom Router Firmware?

 If you are still reading this, I’ll assume you are cool with that and are willing to roll up your sleeves.

-Which Routers Will Work With Alternative Firmware?
+Which Routers Will Work With Custom Router Software?

-Bottom line is that you should check with each firmware to see which models it supports.
+Nevertheless, before proceeding, always remember that you should check with each firmware to see which models it supports.